 Both vaginal and oral anti-fungal are effective in treating the condition.
 Intravaginal regimes are: Clotrimozole pessary 500mg as single dose or Miconazole pessary 100mg daily for 14 days.
 Vaginal Nystatin 100,000u can also be used for 10 to 14 days and is effective for non albican candida.
 Oral Fluconazole capsule 150 mg as a single dose or Itraconazole capsule 200mg twice a day for 1 day.

-Recurrent candida is defined as the condition where the patient has symptoms with vaginally mycoplasma proven infection 4 times in a year.
+Recurrent candida is defined as the condition where the patient has symptoms with proven infection 4 times in a year.
 Incomplete eradication of vaginal candida or drug resistance may be the cause of recurrence.
-The patient should be given vaginal anti-fungal for longer period (6 months).
-It is important that irritant should be avoided and she is reassured that candida is not a STI.
-Male partner treatment and notification are therefore not necessary.
+The doctor will prescribed vaginal anti-fungal for longer period (6 months).
+It is important for you to avoid any irritant.
+Please be assured that candida is not a STI.
+Your male partner treatment and notification are therefore not necessary.

 The prevalence of Chlamydia in Malaysia is unknown but in the UK it is 10-14% among patients of 25 years of age and above.
 The causative agent is Chlamydia trachomatis which is an obligatory intracellular organism (live in the cells like viruses).
 It infects the genital tract (cervix and urethra) and can also involve the conjunctiva and oropharynx.
 Chlamydia is a sexually transmitted disease therefore partner notification and treatment is compulsory.

 Signs & Symptoms